Christoph16478/iq/iq_c++.md

 ----

-**Q #6) When there are a Global variable and a Local variable with the same name, how will you access the global variable?**
+**When there are a Global variable and a Local variable with the same name, how will you access the global variable?**

 When there are two variables with the same name but different scopes, i.e. one is a local variable and the other is a global variable, the compiler will give preference to a local variable.